 - Let sit overnight for between 8-12 hours.
 (Larger beans need 12-16 hours soaking.)

-- Keeping the screen on, pour out water and rinse seeds again with cold water.
+- Keeping the screen on, pour out the water, and rinse seeds again with cold water.

 - Place jar in a dimly lit location out of direct sunlight.